culturedigitalskills/2024-digitisation-3d-photogrammetry/episodes/using-the-software.Rmd

 ## Step 5: Aligning photos

 The next step is to align the photos.

-This step will perform the three steps: feature detection, feature matching and the first stage of the structure reconstruction step.
+This step will
+perform the three substeps: feature detection, feature matching and the first stage of the structure reconstruction step.

 In the software, you will be presented with the *"Camera orientation page"*.
 Keep the general setting and click **Next>**.